SharePoint/sp-dev-docs/docs/solution-guidance/update-the-branding-of-existing-sharepoint-sites-and-page-regions.md

 ### Customize the SharePoint ribbon

 When you customize the ribbon, the HTML that the server renders is assigned to the class name that you assign to a custom style.
 To use this feature, go to the Style Library and create a new CSS file for each style that you want to add to the ribbon.
-You can add custom styles to two sections of the ribbon:**Pag
+You can add custom styles to two sections of the ribbon:

 - For the **Page Elements** section: `span.ms-rteElement-<yourowndefinedname>`.
 Alternatively, you can use styles H1, H2, H3, or H4, which will be wrapped around the text that the style is applied to.